shawnthompson/aaact-aatia.github.io/content/newsletters/en/july-2025-aaact-now-for-accessibility.md

 Here are some essential tips to craft accessible emails:

-1. **Use Descriptive Subject Lines**: Make your subject line clear and concise, so recipients immediately understand the purpose of the email.
+1. **Use descriptive subject lines**: Make your subject line clear and concise, so recipients immediately understand the purpose of the email.
 2. **Opt for HTML format** as it offers several benefits, including structured content, text formatting, hyperlinks, and alternative text.
 Furthermore, using HTML format allows you to follow the accessibility guidelines like WCAG and EN 301 549.
 3. **When creating a bilingual email**, be sure to add a bookmark to let users skip to the section containing their language or choice.
 4. In a bilingual email, be sure to **perform a language markup** to help screen readers read the other language text properly.
 You can do this by highlighting the text you want to set to a different language, select the review tab, then select Language > Set Proofing Language.
 5. **Plain language:** Avoid overly complex writing styles, choose simple vocabulary, use short sentences, use an active voice, and define abbreviations the first time you use them.
-6. **Choose Accessible Font Sizes and Styles**: Opt for sans-serif fonts like Arial, Calibri, Verdana and Aptos.
+6. **Choose accessible font sizes and styles**: Opt for sans-serif fonts like Arial, Calibri, Verdana and Aptos.
 Ensure normal body text is 12 to 14 points.
 Avoid decorative or overly stylized fonts.
-7. **Incorporate Alt Text for Images**: Include alternative text that briefly describes the relevant content of the image.
+7. **Incorporate Alt Text for images**: Include alternative text that briefly describes the relevant content of the image.
-8. **Provide Clear, Clickable Links**: Use descriptive anchor text like “Download Report” instead of vague terms like “Click Here.”
+8. **Provide clear, clickable links**: Use descriptive anchor text like “Download Report” instead of vague terms like “Click Here.”
 9. **Testing for accessibility**: While the accessibility checker is not a substitute for knowing how to create an accessible document, it can help identify some accessibility issues.
-Under the review tab, select **Check Accessibility**.
+Under the review tab, select
+   > Check Accessibility.

 Accessibility isn't just about compliance; it's about embracing diversity and ensuring equality in digital communication.
 By following these tips, you can design emails that resonate with all recipients, leaving no one behind.